List of power stations in Pennsylvania

 This is a list of electricity-generating power stations in the U.S. state of Pennsylvania, sorted by type and name.
-In 2022, Pennsylvania had a total summer capacity of 49,066 MW through all of its power plants, and a net generation of 239,261 GWh.
-In 2023, the electrical energy generation mix was 59% natural gas, 31.9% nuclear, 5.4% coal, 1.4% wind, 0.8% hydroelectric, 0.7% biomass, 0.2% other gases, 0.2% solar and 0.4% other.
-Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 1,070 GWh of energy to the state's electrical grid in 2023.
-This was more than twice the 409 GWh (0.2%) of generation by Pennsylvania's utility-scale photovoltaic plants.
+In 2024, Pennsylvania had a total summer capacity of 48.9 GW through all of its power plants, and a net generation of 241,498 GWh.
+In 2023, the electrical energy generation mix was 58% natural gas, 30.3% nuclear, 7.1% coal, 1.4% wind, 1.1% hydroelectric, 0.8% solar, 0.6% biomass, 0.3% other gases, 0.1% petroleum, and 0.3% other.
+Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 1,479 GWh of energy to the state's electrical grid in 2025.
+This was about 20 percent less than the 1,882 GWh of generation by Pennsylvania's utility-scale photovoltaic plants.

 The generating mix in Pennsylvania has been shifting from coal to gas, as in other U.S. states.
 Extraction of the state's fossil-fuel resources for domestic and foreign export sale ranked among the highest in the nation during 2019.